 Theresa May To Visit Northern Ireland As Border Fears Grow

-The British Prime Minister will attempt to calm fears over the Irish border when she begins a two-day trip to the North tomorrow.
+The British Prime Minister will attempt to calm fears over the Irish border when she begins a two-day trip to the North on Thursday.

 Downing Street says Theresa May will insist there will be no return to a hard border in Ireland.